deploymenttheory/terraform-provider-jamfpro/README.md

 Resources can have the following statuses:

-- **Experimental** - The resource is in the early stages of development and may not be fully functional.
-It is not recommended for production use.
+- **Beta** - The resource is in the early stages of development and may not be fully functional.
+It is not recommended for use in production environments as it may contain bugs and undergo significant changes.

+- **Community Preview** - The resource is available for public use and feedback.
+While it has reached a level of stability beyond Beta, it may still undergo changes based on community input and additional testing.
+Users are encouraged to try it out and provide feedback, but should be cautious when using it in production environments.

 - **Finished** - The resource is fully functional and has been tested in a production environment.
+It is considered stable and reliable for use in live systems.
+Users can confidently integrate this resource into their production workflows.

 ## Supported Jamf Pro Resources